 - Where you’re currently living and where you lived in the past

 It is a report that contains the information about the borrowing and repayment activities of the individual.
 Financial institutes check this file to get credit score details of the borrowers when they apply for a loan to ensure whether they are at a good or bad credit risk.

 How To Order A Free Veda Credit File?

-Veda Advantage is the main credit reporting body we’re using to check credit score in Australia.
-Dun & Bradstreet, however, still does have a presence.
+Equifax (previously Veda) is the main credit reporting body we’re using to check credit score in Australia.
+Dun & Bradstreet however, still does have a presence.